giga-sec/gigaSec-Tech-Notes/README.md

 It will show you a warning whether to trust author (that's me).

 I assure you that no plugins causes harm.
-This plugins were also installed, and not written by me
+This plugins are written by the community and are open source.
+It's not written by me

-You can check the insatlled plugins here
+You can check the installed plugins here

 `Tech-Notes/.obsidian/plugins`